lucasjoliveau/doc/es/developer/reference/frontend/assets.md

 Use nested bundles.

 The `include` directive is a way to use a bundle in other bundles to minimize the size of your manifest.
-In Odoo we use sub bundles (prefixed with an underscore by convention) to batch files used in multiple other bundles.
+In Konvergo ERP we use sub bundles (prefixed with an underscore by convention) to batch files used in multiple other bundles.
 You can then specify the sub bundle as a pair `('include', <bundle>)` like this: